-But creating individualized experiences within the vehicle depends on more than connectivity and applications.
+But creating individualised experiences within the vehicle depends on more than connectivity and applications.
 Individual experiences are relatively simple to craft on smartphones, considering that most people own their own devices.
 However, cars are shared environments; shared not only with family members, but increasingly with strangers using rideshare applications.
 When a rider enters a vehicle, he or she will not want to deal with the time-consuming complexities of setting individual preferences.
-Instead, we envision a future where people’s preferences will be stored on the cloud and vehicles will automatically recognize individuals when they enter, adjusting music, video, news, advertising, and other customized preferences in real time.
+Instead, we envision a future where people’s preferences will be stored on the cloud and vehicles will automatically recognise individuals when they enter, adjusting music, video, news, advertising, and other customised preferences in real time.
 This capability requires advances in identity and device management that will accompany future connectivity offerings.

 Outside of the vehicle, autonomous and Internet of Things (IoT) technologies will usher in new opportunities to create and capture value.
 After passengers exit an autonomous and connected vehicle—regardless of whether it is personally owned or shared—the vehicle will still be able to interact with the connected world, completing tasks with little to no human interaction.
-For example, vehicles will be able to stop by highly automated warehouses or distribution centers to pick up groceries and other goods (conceivably loaded into the vehicle by autonomous forklifts or other automated material handling technology).
+For example, vehicles will be able to stop by highly automated warehouses or distribution centres to pick up groceries and other goods (conceivably loaded into the vehicle by autonomous forklifts or other automated material handling technology).
 Vehicles will be able to automatically schedule and go to service appointments for repair, maintenance, and, in the case of electrified vehicles, recharging.
 And they could become shared “for hire” vehicles, offering opportunities for people who personally own vehicles to earn money versus leaving the vehicle parked.
 These are only a few of the possibilities that could become reality at scale by 2040.

 Onboard sensors, not mobile connectivity, power most autonomous vehicle capabilities and will continue to do so for the foreseeable future.
 However, 5G deployment will make connectivity an increasingly complementary part of the autonomous vehicle ecosystem.
 LTE has limits on the number of devices that can be provisioned on a mobile network.
-However, the massive device density 5G delivers allows for 1 million connections per square kilometer.
-The ability to recognize, connect, manage, and collect data from an almost unlimited number of devices on a single network allows for the machine-to-machine communications necessary for autonomous vehicles to interact in the ways described in the use cases above.
+However, the massive device density 5G delivers allows for 1 million connections per square kilometre.
+The ability to recognise, connect, manage and collect data from an almost unlimited number of devices on a single network allows for the machine-to-machine communications necessary for autonomous vehicles to interact in the ways described in the use cases above.
 This level of automation, where machines interact with one another and remove people from the equation, represents the next frontier of productivity gains for the economy across almost every industry sector.

 And while autonomous vehicle operation may be self-contained,2 the vehicles could generate an increasing range of valuable data that would need to be offloaded.
-On average, an autonomous car in 2030 could be embedded with some 30 sensors (compared with about 17 sensors in 2015)3 generating hundreds of gigabytes of data every hour.4 These sensors would be unique to autonomous vehicles, helping them interpret their surroundings, smoothly navigate roads, and avoid obstacles and pedestrians.
+On average, an autonomous car in 2030 could be embedded with some 30 sensors (compared with about 17 sensors in 2015)3 generating hundreds of gigabytes of data every hour.4 These sensors would be unique to autonomous vehicles, helping them interpret their surroundings, smoothly navigate roads and avoid obstacles and pedestrians.
 While not all of this data would be transmitted over cellular networks, some could be used to map the environment to feed machine learning/analytics to improve the autonomous vehicle’s operating system.
-The vehicle’s onboard software—including its operating system, voice assistance, and critical driving applications—could also consume vast quantities of data.5 Further, autonomous cars would depend on over-the-air updates for operating system software as well as high-definition 3D maps of their ever-changing surroundings to navigate to specific destinations with a higher degree of accuracy than what rideshare passengers experience today.
+The vehicle’s onboard software—including its operating system, voice assistance and critical driving applications—could also consume vast quantities of data.5 Further, autonomous cars would depend on over-the-air updates for operating system software as well as high-definition 3D maps of their ever-changing surroundings to navigate to specific destinations with a higher degree of accuracy than what rideshare passengers experience today.

 Frictionless intermodal travel in a connected urban ecosystem will likely need to be built on a robust underlying infrastructure, both physical and digital.
-Traffic management systems, connected homes and devices, roadside sensors, roads and bridges, cybersecurity infrastructure, and a comprehensive telecommunications network seem necessary for this new mobility ecosystem to emerge.
-Connecting and conveying the status of critical components such as charging stations, traffic, dynamic pricing for infrastructure usage, and parking will also be crucial.
+Traffic management systems, connected homes and devices, roadside sensors, roads and bridges, cybersecurity infrastructure and a comprehensive telecommunications network seem necessary for this new mobility ecosystem to emerge.
+Connecting and conveying the status of critical components such as charging stations, traffic, dynamic pricing for infrastructure usage and parking will also be crucial.
 And nearly all of the discrete opportunities discussed above depend upon the presence of ubiquitous, high-speed, reliable connectivity.

 Urban planners and city transportation managers will also be able to capture huge amounts of data as people use cars, trains, and other mobility solutions.
 What it will take to secure these massive data networks from hackers and protect users’ privacy will expand exponentially.
-At the same time, the opportunities to analyze and visualize data for insights that improve decision-making related to transportation will grow significantly.
-For example, data related to traffic flows, vehicle locations, the movement of people, and crowd density can all be combined and harmonized so that city-wide, integrated transportation systems can be managed to meet system demands at any given time.
+At the same time, the opportunities to analyse and visualise data for insights that improve decision-making related to transportation will grow significantly.
+For example, data related to traffic flows, vehicle locations, the movement of people, and crowd density can all be combined and harmonised so that city-wide, integrated transportation systems can be managed to meet system demands at any given time.
 Using this data, and with a highly networked and integrated transportation infrastructure, urban transportation managers will be able to adjust traffic-light timing to ease congestion, add or remove trains to match demand, reroute traffic patterns around large events, and clear transport lanes for first responders in the event of crisis.

 Between 2050 and 2080, we will likely see significant growth in a new dimension of mobility—up.
 The advanced technologies within and around vehicles discussed above will serve as the building blocks of a future where fleets of passenger drones and flying cars dot the skies.

 Although those days are decades away, prototyping and testing of passenger drones and flying cars date back more than 30 years.6 Moreover, a number of manufacturers have announced plans to launch and/or deploy commercially viable unmanned aerial vehicles within the next three years.
-Some cities have announced the launch of flying-car programs by the end of the decade.
+Some cities have announced the launch of flying-car programmes by the end of the decade.

-Still, we see a number of barriers that need to be addressed before flying cars will reach significant scale, from consumers’ psychology, safety, air traffic management, infrastructure, regulations, and the maturity of the technology itself.
+Still, we see a number of barriers that need to be addressed before flying cars will reach significant scale, from consumers’ psychology, safety, air traffic management, infrastructure, regulations and the maturity of the technology itself.
 It may take decades to address these issues.
 Perfecting and proving these advanced vehicle technologies on the ground will also be a crucial stepping stone to consumer acceptance.